 Inside the Soul Dimensions of the First Three Movies

-Let’s look at Neo’s journey in more detail, through the first three movies, correlating each of the five dimensions of the soul to aspects of the story.
+Let’s look at Neo’s journey in more detail, through the first three movies, correlating each of the five dimensions of the soul to aspects of the Matrix story.

 The following pattern repeats in all three movies with Neo:

-- Direction from the Oracle
+- Receives personal direction from the Oracle

-- A deeper connection to other humans
+- Experiences a deeper connection with other humans

 As mentioned, The Matrix (the first movie) relates to the basic soul level of Nefesh.
 This is primarily about Neo leaving the Matrix (and its false ‘reality’) and beginning to understand his role as “the One.”